callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 This repository contains an example [Dockerfile-debian](Dockerfile-debian) that demonstrates how to containerize a custom application using the Callas PDFEngine SDK.

-While the example mainly focuses on `sample-C/pdfToolbox`, the same approach can be adapted for *any* application built with the Callas PDFEngine SDK.
+While the example mainly focuses on `sample-C/pdfToolbox` as a show case, the same approach can be adapted for *any* application built with the Callas PDFEngine SDK.

 ---